The Prince and the Pauper (1915 film)

-The Prince and the Pauper is a lost 1915 silent film adventure starring Marguerite Clark based on the 1881 novel by Mark Twain.
+The Prince and the Pauper is a lost 1915 American silent adventure film starring Marguerite Clark based on the 1881 novel by Mark Twain.
 The film was produced by the Famous Players Film Company and was directed by Edwin S. Porter and Hugh Ford.

 Plot

 In this Mark Twain story of mistaken identity, Marguerite Clark plays two different young men, the well to do Prince of Wales and a poor boy of the streets.